syncfusion-content/winui-docs/winui/Funnel-Chart/Data-label.md

 ---
 layout: post
-title: Data labels in WinUI Funnel Chart control | Syncfusion
+title: Data labels in WinUI Chart control | Syncfusion
-description: This section explains about how to add and customize the data labels in Syncfusion WinUI Funnel Chart (SfFunnelChart) control.
+description: This section explains about how to add and customize the data labels in Syncfusion WinUI Chart (SfFunnelChart) control.
 platform: WinUI
 control: SfFunnelChart
 documentation: ug
 ---

-# Data label in WinUI Funnel Chart (SfFunnelChart)
+# Data label in WinUI Chart (SfFunnelChart)

 To improve the readability of data in the funnel chart, data points can be easily annotated with data labels.